NervanaSystems/ngraph-tf/examples/README.md

 # Tensorflow Hub:
 Tensorflow Hub models should also work.
 For example, you can try out network retraining by following instructions from [here](https://www.tensorflow.org/hub/tutorials/image_retraining) on, lets say, inceptionv3

+# Keras models:
+Keras (with Tensorflow backend) too should also work out of the box with ngraph, once one adds ```import ngraph``` to the script.
+[Here](https://github.com/NervanaSystems/ngraph-tf/blob/master/examples/keras_sample.py) is an example.